alexhaydock/pinewall/README.md

 This is more of a set of scripts and configs that allows you to compose a custom Alpine Linux image that contains all the additional packages needed to run a Linux-based home router on a Raspberry Pi.
 Most of this is built around the native 'overlay' functionality provided by Alpine's [local backup utility](https://wiki.alpinelinux.org/wiki/Alpine_local_backup) - I've just tailored it specifically towards being a home router.

 ## What hardware does Pinewall support?
+* KVM/QEMU Virtual Machines (x86_64)
+  * As of Oct 2024, this is the main target platform, as this I now deploy Pinewall in production as a Proxmox VM.
+  * The only x86_64 'hardware' I officially support is KVM/QEMU VMs using VirtIO components and the Proxmox default `x86-64-v2-AES` CPU type.
+Other virtual configs are likely to work though.
+  * The x86_64 builds of Pinewall are based on the Alpine "Virtual" profile, [as seen on the Alpine download page](https://www.alpinelinux.org/downloads/).
+I don't think these builds will boot on physical x86 hardware properly.
 * Raspberry Pi 4 / Compute Module 4
-  * This is the main target platform, as it's what I actively deploy.
-This is where you can expect development, support, and prompt fixes for issues.
-  * I will likely try and support new Pi revisions as they release, but nothing before the Pi 4 will be supported as previous revsions do not use a proper ethernet controller and are not capable of routing at gigabit speeds.
+  * This was the previous primary target platform until Oct 2024, and should still experience decent support, though I'm not testing on this platform in production anymore so YMMV.
 * Raspberry Pi 5
   * As of Dec 2023, I am shipping the unified `linux-rpi` kernel package that Alpine 3.19 uses, which should support both the Pi 4 and Pi 5.
   * I do not have a Pi 5 (yet), so I haven't been able to test the image on it, but in theory it should be supported just as well as the Pi 4.
-* KVM/QEMU Virtual Machines (x86_64)
-  * As of Oct 2024, I'm moving towards supporting x86_64 ISOs again with the project.
-  * The only x86_64 'hardware' I officially support is KVM/QEMU VMs using VirtIO components and the Proxmox default `x86-64-v2-AES` CPU type (but other configs will probably work too).

 ## What packages does Pinewall add on top of a standard Alpine Linux base?
 Here you can find a list of every package that Pinewall installs on top of the Alpine "Standard" profile, along with the justifcation for each package's presence.